Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Ultrastrong coupling limit

+where $H(x)$ is the Heaviside step function.
+The advantage of this rewriting of $F(\lambda,\theta,\theta')$ is that now the exponents in the integrands are all negative (or zero) over the range of integration.
 The exponent of the integrand for the first integral where $\cos\theta'\cos\theta > 0$ will vanish at $\varphi' = \pi$, while for the second integral, where $\cos\theta'\cos\theta < 0$, the exponent of the integrand will vanish at $\varphi' = 0,2\pi$.
 At these points the integrands will have local maxima which will become increasingly sharp as $\lambda$ is increased.
-The second integral is slightly awkward as the maxima lie at the ends of the range of integration, but the integrand is periodic so we can shift the range of integration without affecting its value, so we have
+Similarly, for the second integral the maximum of the second integrand lies at $\varphi' = 0$.